- Home

 Council member Suggs graduated from Western Washington University/Huxley program with an Environmental Policy and Planning degree.
 Prior to that, she graduated from Port Angeles High School in 1989 and attended Peninsula College.

-Council member Suggs currently works for the Jamestown S’Klallam Tribe as the Restoration Planner, and prior to that she worked for the Lower Elwha Klallam Tribe as Assistant Director for the Elwha River Restoration Office.
+Council member Suggs currently works for the Jamestown S’Klallam Tribe (since 2017) as the Restoration Planner; prior to that she worked for the Lower Elwha Klallam Tribe (2001 thru 2017) as Assistant Director for the Elwha River Restoration Office.
 Her background is in restoration planning, contract development/negotiations/implementation, environmental policy/planning, and Tribal governments.

 For the City of Port Angeles, Council member Suggs serves on the William Shore Memorial Pool Board, Solid Waste Advisory Committee, and the Clallam County Marine Resources Committee.

-Council member Suggs is the mother of three amazing children, who range from 29 years to 11 years old.
+Council member Suggs is the mother of three amazing children, who range from 32 years to 14 years old.
 She is the grandmother of two amazing grandsons.
+She enjoys cedar harvesting & weaving, working in her garden, attending Tribal events, and spending time with my family.